ArtemShkumat/AiGM/Documentation/Architecture.md

 A job queue (Hangfire, mandatory for all calls) ensuring concurrency limits.
 *   **Modular Design:** Utilize interfaces and specific implementations for AI providers, prompt building, and response processing to enhance flexibility and testability.
 *   **Strong Typing:** Employ strongly-typed models and custom JSON converters for robust data handling and serialization/deserialization of LLM responses.
+*   **Time Management:** ISO 8601 formatted timestamps for consistent game time tracking across scenarios and games.
+Time is stored in world.json and referenced for game progression, with graceful fallback to system time when necessary.

 2. Primary Components
 Below is a breakdown of the services and models: